 I am a senior researcher at the Erasmus Happiness Economics Research Organization (EHERO) and an assistant professor of happiness economics at the Department of Applied Economics of the Erasmus University Rotterdam.
-In addition, I serve as an associate editor (economics) for the Journal of Happiness Studies, and as a member of the board of directors and executive committee of the International Society for Quality-of-Life Studies (ISQOLS) and the scientific board of the Happiness Research Organisation (HRO).
+In addition, I serve as an associate editor for the Journal of Happiness Studies and as an executive board member at the International Society for Quality-of-Life Studies (ISQOLS).

 My research focuses on the causes and consequences of happiness, particularly in relation to migration, work, and economic behavior.
-My work is motivated by my commitment to developing and disseminating evidence-based information on human happiness to support organizations, policy makers, and individuals in making informed decisions regarding happiness.
+My work is motivated by my commitment to developing and disseminating evidence-based information on human happiness to support organizations, policy makers, and individuals in making informed decisions.

 More information about my professional activities is available in my cv.